rockthethird/Bible-Study/John/John 10.md

 1. Christ's shepherding is expressly validated - vv.
 31-42 (December 18, 2023)

-    i.
-The Good Shepherd is Confirmed by Performing God's Work's - vv.31-38
+    1. The Good Shepherd is Confirmed by Performing God's Work's - vv.31-38

         - The Word of God incarnate cannot contradict or blaspheme the Word of God v.33

         - Verify: Jesus is saying that He could be considered like old testament "gods" (those who have a special personal tasks) who were to judge, so then destroying their argument of Him blaspheming (besides the facts of v.36)

         - Sanctified = set apart

         - The works testify that Jesus and the Father are one

-    ii.
-The Good Shepherd is Confirmed by Accomplishing God's Purposes - vv.39-42
+    1. The Good Shepherd is Confirmed by Accomplishing God's Purposes - vv.39-42

 |References|
 |-|